plugyawn/psyche-elastic/psyche-book/src/explain/glossary.md

 **Exited Clients**
 A buffer on the `Coordinator` holding records of clients that have recently left the run (`Dropped`, `Withdrawn`, `Ejected`).

+**FFN (Feed-Forward Network)**
+The feed-forward sublayer in a transformer block, typically consisting of two linear projections with a nonlinearity between them.
+FFNs account for approximately 2/3 of transformer parameters and are the primary target of MatFormer's elastic width mechanism.

 **Finished**
 A `RunState` indicating that the training run has completed its configured `total_steps`.